LGBT Students and Allies: A Guide

 Check out the new LGBTQ & Diversity Resource Center located in Conklin Hall, Room 232

 No college or university is a perfect haven, isolated from the harsh realities of the outside world.
-But everyone who comes to Rutgers-Newark should feel welcome, safe and accepted.
-Indeed, a core value of the Rutgers-Newark community is the belief that everyone is an important member of this university, regardless of sexual orientation, or any other factor.
-This is only fitting for Rutgers-Newark, the most diverse national university campus in the U.S.
+But everyone who comes to Rutgers University-Newark should feel welcome, safe and accepted.
+Indeed, a core value of the Rutgers University-Newark community is the belief that everyone is an important member of this university, regardless of sexual orientation, or any other factor.
+This is only fitting for Rutgers University-Newark, the most diverse national university campus in the U.S.

 You will discover on this website that Rutgers has many resources in place to help you feel comfortable and welcomed.
 And keep in mind that we are continuously improving what we do and what we offer, so keep us bookmarked for revisits.